 A unique and creative blog about films!

 Join us as for old and new movie reviews, deep dives into some classics, pop culture analysis and creative movie pitches.
-If you are fed up with industry shills and websites more obsessed with identity politics than quality story telling, then this site is for you.
+If you are fed up with industry shills and websites trying to fight some kind of culture war (Either side), then this site is for you.
+Here we are about the stories, the art and the fun!

 This is also the home of the most comprehensive Blade Runner deep dive on the internet along with an exploration of the Terminator Franchise and where it can go in the future.
 There is always something interesting to read about.
 Let’s indulge in escapism!